kibachia/Hifadhi/README.md

 # Hifadhi
-Hifadhi is a database administration application platform that supports a wide range of operations on MySQL databases.
+Hifadhi is a database administration application platform that supports a wide range of operations on SQL databases.
 It allows you to transform a MySQL database into an interactive and user-friendly application.